1952 (Age 1)

 The Fine Art Studios

 Last photograph of Elliott in Devon, pictured here in The Red Room, where he lived.
 The Purple and Lilac Darkstudiio, was next door.
 He also had a second workshop and studio outside, exposed at one end to the elements and a third loft studio.
 This allowed him to work on multiple pieces simultaneously, essential when creating pieces over weeks, or even months.
 The very early work was all done on location.
 The studios existed between 1971 and 1977 and were used purely to create fine art.
 No commercial activities.
 Elliott was the first artist of any stature, to choose photography as his medium.

 1977 (Age 26)

 In May 1977, Elliott left Devon permanently, to go and live in London.
 His girlfriend model and muse, Mars, moved with him.
 In the same week he opened a one man show, entitled James Elliott's Debut Show, at the Pentax Gallery, in the West End of London.
-This was close to Piccadilly Circus and was one, of only two galleries in London, showing photography.
+This was close to Piccadilly Circus and was one of only two, recently opened galleries in London, showing photography.
 The exhibition was critically acclaimed and drew crowds.

 1978 (Age 27)